GetStream/stream-chat-swift/docusaurus/docs/iOS/common-content/reference-docs/stream-chat-ui/common-views/quoted-chat-message-view/quoted-chat-message-view-properties.md

 ### `setAvatar(imageUrl:)`

-Sets the avatar image from a url or sets the placeholder image if the url is `nil`.
+Sets the avatar image from a URL or sets the placeholder image if the URL is `nil`.

 ``` swift
 open func setAvatar(imageUrl: URL?)